-Wherever you go in Japan, there is a strip theatre not too far away, as you will see from this map.
-The map is in Japanese of course, but most search engines these days have a “translate” button.
+Wherever you go in Japan, there is a strip theatre not too far away.

 Each theatre generally has 6 strippers who perform 4 shows each day.
 Each stripper has about half an hour on stage: 16-18 minutes for the show, 10 minutes posing for photos (more later), and 3 or 4 minutes of pussy show finale.

 Entry fees generally range from 3,000 yen to 6,000 yen, with various discounts: early arrival, senior (60 or 65+), discount coupon from the website etc. You should always visit the theatre’s website before attending to get any discount going.
 I have never been refused a discount that I asked for: if you have their website on your smartphone or have a printout from it, so they can see you have actually looked for them and not wandered in out of the weather, you will get the discount.
 I’ve also got the senior discount by showing the DOB in my passport and pointing to what little remains of my grey hair.
 After discount, you should pay no more than about $40.
 As Rockit noted, this is not cheap, but as you can stay all day, you do get value for money.